onap/doc/docs/platform/architecture/index.rst

 set of northbound REST APIs that are open and interoperable, and by supporting model-driven interfaces to the networks.
-ONAP’s modular and layered nature improves interoperability and simplifies integration, allowing it to support multiple VNF environments by integrating with multiple VIMs, VNFMs, SDN Controllers, as well as legacy equipment (PNF).
+ONAP’s modular and layered nature improves interoperability and simplifies integration, allowing it to support
+1) multiple VNF environments by integrating with multiple VIMs, VNFMs, SDN Controllers, as well as legacy equipment (PNF) and 2) Cloud Native environments by integrating Kubernetes, CNFMs and other controllers.
 The Service Design & Creation (SDC) project also offers seamless orchestration of CNFs.
 ONAP’s consolidated xNF requirements publication enables commercial development of ONAP-compliant xNFs.
-This approach allows network and cloud operators to optimize their physical, virtual and cloud native infrastructure for cost and performance;
-at the same time, ONAP’s use of standard models reduces integration and deployment costs of heterogeneous equipment.
+This approach allows network and cloud operators to optimize their physical, virtual and cloud native infrastructure for cost and performance; at the same time, ONAP’s use of standard models reduces integration and deployment costs of heterogeneous equipment.
 All this is achieved while minimizing management fragmentation.

-The ONAP platform allows end-user organizations and their network/cloud providers to collaboratively instantiate network elements and services in a rapid and dynamic way, together with supporting a closed control loop process that supports real-time response to actionable events.
+The ONAP allows end-user organizations and their network/cloud providers to collaboratively instantiate network elements and services in a rapid and dynamic way, together with supporting a closed control loop process that supports real-time response to actionable events.
 In order to design, engineer, plan, bill and assure these dynamic services, there are three major
 requirements:

 - A robust design framework that allows the specification of the service in all